 The old Shillingford Hill road had flint stones rolled into it.
-On dry days clouds of dust was produced when the few motocycles and cars drove along the road.
-Two motocycles were riden by the Paul brothers and the first car in Shillingford Hill was owned by Mr J. Turner who kept a piggery and grew tomatoes.
+On dry days clouds of dust was produced when the few motorcycles and cars drove along the road.
+Two motorcycles were ridden by the Paul brothers and the first car in Shillingford Hill was owned by Mr J. Turner who kept a piggery and grew tomatoes.

 In time the men living in the original ten semi-detached houses were unable to work the land as they wished due to such things as old age and ill health.
 The small holdings eventually were taken over by Devon County Council and gradually the land at the rear of the houses became part of Alden's Farm.